LinlindembergCz/DEntityFramework/README.md

-# EntityFramework
+# DEntityFramework
-EntityFramework
+DEntityFramework

-This is the Entity Framework for Delphi
+This is the EntityFramework for Delphi

 ## Requirements